umerr1214/sentiment_analyzer/README.md

   - Color-coded table of all reviews and their predicted sentiment
   - Option to download the results as a CSV file

-### 📊 Visualizations & Explanations
-- Interactive pie charts for sentiment distribution.
-- Color-coded tables for easy review of results.
-- Model agreement and disagreement explanations.
-- Hover tooltips on charts show which models predicted each sentiment.

----

 ## Getting Started